Welcome to today's edition of the Rush 24-7 podcast.

 Not surprising they would try it.

-Have it granted as another thing.
+Have it granted is another thing.

 Be right back, folks.

-Here's the story out of Wisconsin from the Milwaukee Journal Sentinel, Dane County Circuit Judge, Mary Ann Sumi issued a temporary restraining order today barring the publication of this new law that would sharply curtail collective bargaining for public employees.
+Dane County Circuit Judge Mary Ann Sumi issued a temporary restraining order today barring the publication of this new law that would sharply curtail collective bargaining for public employees.

-Seems to me that public policy behind effective enforcement of the open meeting law is so strong that it does outweigh the interest, at least at this time, which may exist in favor of sustaining the validity of the law, said the judge.
+The judge said that the challenge likely to succeed on the merits seems to me the public policy behind effective enforcement of the open meeting law is so strong that it does outweigh the interest, at least at this time, which may exist in favor of sustaining the validity of the law, said the judge.

 That's not who they are.

-They are left-wing activists, active members of unions, who are oriented first by a political agenda, second by their own well-being, and your kids come last.
+They are left-wing activists, active members of unions who are oriented first by a political agenda, second by their own well-being, and your kids come last.

 Can we just get that out in the open?

-And it's been apparent since this whole thing started, now taking these little students and turning them into pawns to advance the stu the teacher and the union agenda.
+Now taking these little students and turning them into pawns to advance the teacher and the union agenda.

-And it's all about, you know, I know I'm gonna get in trouble for this, but it's all about people who know full well that they're getting a deal their states can't afford being paid for by people who aren't earning half as much as what they are paying these public sector employees.
+And it's all about, you know, I know I'm going to get in trouble for this, but it's all about people who know full well that they're getting a deal their states can't afford.

-Uh we're going to see it in Ohio and Indiana.
+We're going to see it in Ohio and Indiana.

 And it's a moment of truth.